You’ve probably heard the news—Notre-Dame de Paris has reopened after nearly six years of dedicated restoration following the tragic 2019 fire.

 Notre-Dame de Paris is one of the French monuments that is open the most.
 You can visit every day of the year, as it never closes.

-Closing days: The cathedral is open all year
+• Closing days: The cathedral is open all year, every day

 bridges over the seine river

-Are you planning to visit Notre-Dame de Paris soon?
-Well if so, here are a few tips for you to help you make the most out of your visit!
+Here are a few tips for you to help you make the most out of your visit:

 sacre coeur from notre dame de paris